 Delve into the world of libertarian ideas

-Mannkal sponsors students to attend domestic and international conferences where they can engage in a wide range of topics, spanning economics, public policy, entrepreneurship and more.
+Mannkal sponsors students to attend conferences where they can engage in a wide range of topics, spanning economics, public policy, entrepreneurship and more.
 At the conferences, students will hear from distinguished academics, politicians and think tank leaders.

 During the session breaks, students are encouraged to network in a relaxed environment with their peers and enjoy the experience.

 Attending a conference is the perfect way to prepare you for your study tour application.
 Students are generally eligible for one conference prior to going on a study tour, however additional conference opportunities may be offered throughout the year to outstanding scholarship performers.